Straw-Hat-Hacks/ai-transparency-stamp/guidelines.md

 # 🧾 AI Transparency Stamp – Guidelines

-This document explains how to use the **AI Transparency Stamp** and defines the available values for text and image content.
+This document explains how to use the **AI Transparency Stamp (AITS)** and defines the available values for text and image content.
 It’s designed to help creators, marketers, and professionals clearly disclose the use of AI in their work.

 ---

 ## 🏷️ Standard Stamp Format

-AI Transparency Stamp
+AI Transparency Stamp (AITS)
-Text: Human-written
+Text: 'value'
-Image: AI-generated
+Image: 'value'
 About the stamp: https://github.com/Straw-Hat-Hacks/ai-transparency-stamp